w-kasia/Baczynski/README.md

 BACZYŃSKI

-Hi!
-Nice to see you. :) I want to present you my Angular project.
+I want to present you my Angular project.
 "Baczyński" is a website dedicated to Polish poet - Krzysztof Kamil Baczyński.
-All content was published in Polish.

 What was my aim?
 My main aim was to create the Angular website with open API.
 Let's see my page!
 I hope, you'll have fun.